FilPassOps/FilPass/docs/system-config.md

   - `domain`: This string represents the domain of the company's email addresses.
 It will be used when checking if it was the system that have made changes on a transfer request and the seed dev creating new users.
   - `fromName`: This string represents the name that will appear in the 'From' field of the emails sent by the application.
   - `supportAddress`: This string represents the email address for the application's support.
 It will be used on some parts of the system and emails.
+  - `logoUrl`: This string represents the URL of the company's logo.
+It will be used on the emails.
+You can use the Emissary logo if you don't have one.
+  - `twitterIconUrl`: This string represents the URL of the Twitter icon.
+It will be used on the emails.
+  - `linkedinIconUrl`: This string represents the URL of the LinkedIn icon.
+It will be used on the emails.
+  - `youtubeIconUrl`: This string represents the URL of the YouTube icon.
+It will be used on the emails.

 - `enableCoinMarketApi`: This boolean indicates whether the Coin Market API is enabled.
 The coin market API is used to get the actual value of the token as a Super Admin.

 - `twitterUrl`: This string represents the company's Twitter page URL.
-It will be used on the landing page and in emails.
+It will be used on the emails.
 If it is not set, it will not appear.

 - `linkedinUrl`: This string represents the company's LinkedIn page URL.
-It will be used on the landing page and in emails.
+It will be used on the emails.
 If it is not set, it will not appear.

 - `youtubeChannelUrl`: This string represents the URL of the company's YouTube channel.
-It will be used on the landing page and in emails.
+It will be used on the emails.
 If it is not set, it will not appear.

 Here's an example of the system configuration file: